cordboy/audiometacube/README.md

 # audiometacube

-Relatively simple Processing sketch with particles and audio reactiviness.
+Relatively simple Processing sketch with particles and audio reactiveness.